Post-Extraction Care

 • Do NOT rinse your mouth or brush or floss next to the site for 24 hours.

-• Do NOT use sedatives or stimulants or smoke or use tobacco for at least 72 hours.
+• Do NOT use sedatives, stimulants, smoke or use tobacco for at least 72 hours.
 These may slow healing.

-• Do NOT sneeze or cough; have sinus or allergy medication on hand if needed.
+• DO NOT suppress or “hold in” a sneeze.
+Have sinus or allergy medication on hand, if needed.

 • Limit yourself to calm activities.
 When you lie down, elevate your head with pillows.
 Avoid heavy lifting.